rawesome9000/Practice/README.md

 Would've been awesome if I could upload all the previous versions of this, so that one can see how I simplified it down to this... but I'm new to github and I don't know how to do that, perhaps some other time.
-(Also I'm not sure if this is even the correct place to be ranting all these stuff... but I don't care about formalities (except when its coding time :^), I just want to put a location for all my codes... so sorry if I'm a bit green)

 Now of course this code isn't perfect.
 I could have probably done something more to simplify this, maybe you have some ideas?
-I also don't know if I did right in terms of memory management and speed.
-Not sure if there's a faster way, as I understand simpler doesn't always mean faster.
-I kinda wanna practice on these aspects, even if it's not needed at all in such simple scripts.
-Also do not know if this is the "pythonic way of doing things", but, I tried to make it as simple and as efficient as possible :)

 LIMITATIONS:
 This code has one severe limitation.
 It can only input two numbers.
-I'm still thinking of a way to make the calculator have infinite inputs
+I'm still thinking of a way to make the calculator have infinite inputs.

+DIFFERENCES BETWEEN v2 and v3:
+Not much difference between v2 and v3, except that v3 is probably the 'better' way of doing this.
+I made use of defining functions on v3 not just to test the things I've learned, but also because I think it's more 'scalable' and cleaner this way.
+I could just define another function if, say, I wanted to expand into other mathematical operations